 11 breakfasts, 8 lunches, 7 dinners

-All included meals will be prepared from fresh local produce.
-The majority of the shopping for food will be done before the trip departs, and fresh goods, such as meats, fruits, vegetables, and dairy products, will be bought en route during the trip from supermarkets, local shops and markets.
+All included meals will be prepared from goods bought en route from supermarkets, local shops and markets.
 Breakfasts will generally consist of breads and cereals, if time allows a warm breakfast may be prepared.
 Many lunches will be provided en-route and will be light meals such as sandwiches and/or salads.
 All evening meals will be freshly-prepared hot meals, and will consist of a variety of continental and local dishes.

 Air-conditioned private vehicle, walking